 You don’t have to look hard to find reasons to love raised garden beds.
 In fact, if you’re considering adding a garden to your outdoor space, raised beds are probably the way to go.
 Not only do they create a natural organization, but they’re much easier to manage than standard in-earth gardens.

 Being an enthusiast of all things outdoors, I’ve seen every time of raised bed there is.
 There are wood, rock, and even raised beds made of dirt mounds.
-One type gaining immense popularity lately are galvanized steel raised beds.
+One of the types gaining immense popularity lately are galvanized steel raised beds.

 In this guide, we will help answer some of the most common questions about galvanized beds, as well as provide some recommendations if you’re on the fence.
-Without further ado, let’s dive in!
+So, without further ado, let’s dive in!

 Are Galvanized Steel Beds Safe?

 For vegetable gardens, you may be naturally skeptical of galvanized steel raised beds.
 After all, that’s zinc-coated steel sitting right next to your potential dinner.
 Is that safe?

 Although there is a small chance that a minimal amount of zinc will leak into your garden bed, zinc is not a bad thing for your soil.
 Galvanized beds are safe for plants and people that may put those plants on their dinner plate!

 How Long Does A Galvanized Steel Raised Bed Last?